American Equity Investment Life (NYSE:AEL) Shares Gap Down to $32.30

-American Equity Investment Life Holding (NYSE:AEL) gapped down prior to trading on Monday .
+American Equity Investment Life Holding (NYSE:AEL)’s share price gapped down prior to trading on Monday .
 The stock had previously closed at $32.30, but opened at $29.05.
-American Equity Investment Life shares last traded at $28.41, with a volume of 23,930 shares traded.
+American Equity Investment Life shares last traded at $28.41, with a volume of 23,930 shares trading hands.

-Several research firms have commented on AEL.
-Raymond James cut shares of American Equity Investment Life from an “outperform” rating to a “market perform” rating in a research report on Wednesday, August 19th.
-Citigroup upped their target price on shares of American Equity Investment Life from $25.00 to $31.00 in a research report on Friday, October 9th.
-Zacks Investment Research cut shares of American Equity Investment Life from a “hold” rating to a “sell” rating and set a $28.00 target price for the company. in a research report on Tuesday, July 21st.
-B. Riley upped their price target on shares of American Equity Investment Life from $23.00 to $30.00 in a research note on Friday, October 9th.
-Finally, Piper Sandler upped their price target on shares of American Equity Investment Life from $25.00 to $33.00 and gave the stock a “neutral” rating in a research note on Wednesday, October 7th.
-Two research analysts have rated the stock with a sell rating, four have given a hold rating and two have assigned a buy rating to the company’s stock.
-The company presently has a consensus rating of “Hold” and a consensus price target of $30.38.
+Several research firms have weighed in on AEL.
+Raymond James lowered shares of American Equity Investment Life from an “outperform” rating to a “market perform” rating in a research note on Wednesday, August 19th.
+Zacks Investment Research lowered shares of American Equity Investment Life from a “hold” rating to a “sell” rating and set a $28.00 price objective on the stock. in a research note on Tuesday, July 21st.
+Morgan Stanley increased their price target on shares of American Equity Investment Life from $25.00 to $26.00 and gave the stock an “equal weight” rating in a research note on Thursday, August 20th.
+Citigroup increased their price target on shares of American Equity Investment Life from $25.00 to $31.00 in a research note on Friday, October 9th.
+Finally, Royal Bank of Canada upgraded shares of American Equity Investment Life from a “sector perform” rating to an “outperform” rating and set a $36.00 price target on the stock in a research note on Thursday, October 1st.
+Two investment analysts have rated the stock with a sell rating, four have issued a hold rating and two have issued a buy rating to the company.
+The company presently has an average rating of “Hold” and a consensus price target of $30.38.

-Several large investors have recently modified their holdings of the stock.
-Denali Advisors LLC lifted its position in shares of American Equity Investment Life by 0.7% in the 3rd quarter.
-Denali Advisors LLC now owns 77,100 shares of the financial services provider’s stock valued at $1,695,000 after acquiring an additional 500 shares in the last quarter.
-PNC Financial Services Group Inc. increased its stake in American Equity Investment Life by 10.7% in the 2nd quarter.
-PNC Financial Services Group Inc. now owns 5,215 shares of the financial services provider’s stock valued at $129,000 after buying an additional 503 shares during the period.
+A number of institutional investors have recently modified their holdings of the business.
+Denali Advisors LLC boosted its holdings in American Equity Investment Life by 0.7% in the 3rd quarter.
+Denali Advisors LLC now owns 77,100 shares of the financial services provider’s stock valued at $1,695,000 after purchasing an additional 500 shares during the period.
+PNC Financial Services Group Inc. boosted its holdings in American Equity Investment Life by 10.7% in the 2nd quarter.
+PNC Financial Services Group Inc. now owns 5,215 shares of the financial services provider’s stock valued at $129,000 after purchasing an additional 503 shares during the period.
 Congress Asset Management Co.
-MA increased its stake in American Equity Investment Life by 2.5% in the 2nd quarter.
+MA boosted its holdings in American Equity Investment Life by 2.5% in the 2nd quarter.
 Congress Asset Management Co.
-MA now owns 30,599 shares of the financial services provider’s stock valued at $756,000 after buying an additional 750 shares during the period.
-Advisor Group Holdings Inc. increased its stake in American Equity Investment Life by 7.6% in the 2nd quarter.
-Advisor Group Holdings Inc. now owns 12,907 shares of the financial services provider’s stock valued at $318,000 after buying an additional 913 shares during the period.
-Finally, FDx Advisors Inc. acquired a new position in American Equity Investment Life in the 1st quarter valued at approximately $215,000.
-Institutional investors and hedge funds own 99.05% of the company’s stock.
+MA now owns 30,599 shares of the financial services provider’s stock valued at $756,000 after purchasing an additional 750 shares during the period.
+Advisor Group Holdings Inc. boosted its holdings in American Equity Investment Life by 7.6% in the 2nd quarter.
+Advisor Group Holdings Inc. now owns 12,907 shares of the financial services provider’s stock valued at $318,000 after purchasing an additional 913 shares during the period.
+Finally, FDx Advisors Inc. bought a new stake in American Equity Investment Life in the 1st quarter valued at $215,000.
+99.05% of the stock is owned by hedge funds and other institutional investors.

 American Equity Investment Life Company Profile (NYSE:AEL)